iomesh/docs/docs/deploy-iomesh-cluster/install-iomesh.md

 **Prerequisites**
 - The Openshift cluster has at least three worker nodes, and the OpenShift version is greater than 4.0.
-- Verify that each Openshift worker node meets [hardware requirements](#prerequisites.md).
+- Verify that each Openshift worker node meets [hardware requirements].
 - Verify that there is at least 100 Gb of data disk in the `/opt` directory on each worker node to store IOMesh metadata.
 - Verify that `oc` or `kubectl` can access the OpenShift cluster.